by LRWP Outreach Monitoring Coordinator Jocelyn Palomino

-Our water quality samples taken on August 17, 2023 show Enterococcus bacteria levels exceed the EPA federal water quality standard at our three upstream sites this week.
-Problem sites are indicated by red frowns on the map and chart: Riverside Park (Piscataway), Rutgers Boathouse (New Brunswick), Edison Boat Basin (Edison), Ken Buchanan Waterfront Park (Sayreville).
-Green smiles on the chart and map indicate sites with bacteria levels safe for recreation which includes: South Amboy Waterfront Park (South Amboy), and 2nd Street Park (Perth Amboy).
+With the scattered rain we’ve had across the area this week, our water quality samples taken on September 28, 2023 show Enterococcus bacteria levels exceed the EPA federal water quality standard at four of our sites.
+However, the expected rain and runoff for this weekend will likely affect these results.
+Problem sites are indicated by red frowns on the map and chart which includes: Riverside Park (Piscataway), Rutgers Boathouse (New Brunswick), Edison Boat Basin (Edison), and Ken Buchanan Waterfront Park (Sayreville).
+Green smiles on the chart and map indicate sites with bacteria levels safe for recreation and include: South Amboy Waterfront Park (South Amboy) and 2nd Street Park (Perth Amboy).

 Enterococcus and Fecal Coliform levels are used as indicators for the possible presence of disease-causing bacteria in recreational waters.
-Many beaches and rivers have placed health advisories, and even closed, due to the high levels of fecal coliform in the waters across New Jersey these past few weeks.
-Such pathogens may pose health risks to people fishing and swimming in a water body.
+Such pathogens may pose health risks to eople fishing and swimming in a water body.
 Possible sources of bacteria include Combined Sewer Overflows (CSOs), improperly functioning wastewater treatment plants, leaking septic systems, and stormwater run off.